Jennifer Pahlka

+Early life and education

-She was born in Port Deposit, Maryland, and raised in Austin, New Haven, and New York City.
+Born in Port Deposit, Maryland, Pahlka was raised in Austin, New Haven, and New York City.
 She is a graduate of the Bronx High School of Science and Yale University.
-She married Tim O'Reilly in 2015, and lives in Oakland, California, with her daughter and husband.

 Career

-Pahlka spent eight years at CMP Media (now part of United Business Media), where she led the Game Group, responsible for the Game Developers Conference (GDC), Game Developer Magazine, and Gamasutra.com.
-She oversaw the dramatic growth of GDC from 1995 to 2003, and launched the Independent Games Festival and the Game Developers Choice Awards.
-She was also the executive director of the International Game Developers Association (IGDA), an independent non-profit association serving game developers around the world.
+Pahlka spent eight years at CMP Media (now part of United Business Media), where she led the Game Group that was responsible for the Game Developers Conference (GDC), Game Developer Magazine, and Gamasutra.com.
+She oversaw the dramatic growth of GDC from 1995 to 2003.
+She launched the Independent Games Festival and the Game Developers Choice Awards.
+She was also the executive director of the International Game Developers Association (IGDA), an independent nonprofit association serving game developers around the world.

 From 2005 to 2009, she was the co-chair and general manager of the Web 2.0 events for TechWeb, a division of United Business Media, in partnership with O'Reilly Media.
 In that role, she proposed the creation of the Web 2.0 Expo, and became the co-chair for the event.
 She also played a key role in managing the Gov 2.0 Summit and Gov 2.0 Expo.

 Code for America

-Pahlka founded Code for America, a San Francisco-based non-profit organization that aims to make government for all people.
-According to the Washington Post it "is the technology world’s equivalent of the Peace Corps or Teach for America… [offering] an alternative to the old, broken path of government IT."
-In her 2012 TED Talk, Pahlka noted that we will not be able to reinvent government unless we also reinvent citizenship, and asked "Are we just going to be a crowd of voices, or are we going to be a crowd of hands?"
+Pahlka founded Code for America, a San Francisco-based nonprofit organization that aims to make government better for all people.
+According to the Washington Post it "is the technology world's equivalent of the Peace Corps or Teach for America… [offering] an alternative to the old, broken path of government IT."
+In her 2012 TED Talk, Pahlka noted that we will not be able to reinvent government unless we also reinvent citizenship, and she asked, "Are we just going to be a crowd of voices, or are we going to be a crowd of hands?"

-Pahlka stepped down as executive director of Code for America on January 31, 2020, though remaining as an advisor and member of the Board of Directors.
+Although remaining as an advisor and member of the board of directors, Pahlka stepped down as executive director of Code for America on January 31, 2020.
+Subsequently, she left the board of directors in April 2023.

 United States Deputy Chief Technology Officer

-In May 2013 Pahlka announced she was temporarily taking the position of deputy chief technology officer for government innovation for the US government's Office of Science and Technology Policy.
-She described the opportunity as her "own fellowship year of sorts."
-Federal CTO Todd Park originally tried to recruit Pahlka to run the Presidential Innovation Fellows, a program loosely modeled on Code for America.
-In her role as Deputy US CTO she managed Round 2 of the program and organized the creation of Round 3, but her principal goal during her year at the White House was to create something more equivalent to the UK's Government Digital Service.
+Federal Chief Technology Officer Todd Park tried to recruit Pahlka to run the Presidential Innovation Fellows, a program loosely modeled on Code for America.
+In May 2013, Pahlka announced that she was taking the position of deputy chief technology officer for government innovation for the US government Office of Science and Technology Policy for one year.
+She described the opportunity as her "own fellowship year of sorts".

+In her role as deputy chief technology officer, Pahlka managed Round 2 of the program and organized the creation of Round 3, but her principal goal during her year at the White House was to create something more equivalent to the UK Government Digital Service.
 She set in motion the creation of the United States Digital Service within the Executive Office of the President.